juliawol/WB_Embedder/README.md

 ### Data Preprocessing
 - **Brand Similarity Pipeline**: This pipeline leverages RuBERT embeddings to generate brand similarity candidates for the **WBBrandSyns** task.
 Semantic embeddings are used to compute cosine similarity between brand names, ensuring high-quality candidate generation.
 - **Triplet Annotation Pipeline**: A semi-automated process for generating triplets for the **WBSimGoods-triplets** task.
 Anchors, positives, and negatives are defined based on semantic relationships and parent categories.
 The process is augmented with manual validation for higher accuracy.
+- **Classification and Retrieval Preprocessing**: The `data_sampled_30.csv` dataset was carefully preprocessed to include relevant features (titles, descriptions, queries) for retrieval and classification tasks.
+This ensures robust performance across multiple benchmarks.

 ### Fine-Tuning Pipeline
 The fine-tuning pipeline implements a multi-task learning framework: